Determining Eligibility for the Ontario Disability Support Program (ODSP)

 Do I qualify for ODSP?

 There are a couple of basic qualifying factors you need to meet in order to be considered for ODSP support.
 To qualify, you must:

-- be able to demonstrate your financial need; and
+- Be able to demonstrate your financial need

 A substantial disability is one that is expected to persist for one year or longer.
 It also must make it difficult for you to work or earn an income, participate in family or community activities, and participate in self-care activities (dressing, bathing, etc.).

 How will my ODSP application be processed?

 You can apply for benefits by first speaking with Ontario Works.
 If you qualify for ODSP benefits, they will assist you in applying for the ODSP.

 You then will go through a two-part application process.
 First, they will determine your financial eligibility, and then they will look at your disability status.
 It can take up to several months to determine your eligibility.
 You may wish to look into other available financial resources while awaiting approval.